 While having staple products for a standard wash day routine is great, having the best natural hair tools is needed to achieve the perfect hairstyle.
 If you’re a new or existing natural, here are ten must-have hair tools for your natural hair journey.

 Satin Scarf, Bonnet or Pillow Case

-Before figuring out what products work, you need to keep in protected.
+Before figuring out what products work for your hair, you need to know how to keep it protected.
 Our hair is already prone to dryness and sleeping on cotton sheets and pillows without a satin material on your head will result in it soaking up the little moisture we have.

-You’d be surprised how quickly they disappear.
-Remember to toss hair pins when the bulb tip is damaged or missing, remember to discard your hairpins.
-The metal ends can easily get caught in our hair to cause breakage.
+You’d be surprised how quickly hairpins can disappear.
+If the bulb tip is damaged or missing, remember to discard your hairpins.
+The metal ends can easily get caught in your hair to cause breakage.
 It also irritates the scalp.
-A quick tip for saving hair pins, especially when traveling is to store them in a tictac container or zip lock bag.
+A quick tip for saving hairpins, especially when traveling is to store them in a tictac container or zip lock bag.

 If you haven’t invested in any, please do.
 It’ll save you a headache when you make that perfect part and have to do it over because your hair got in the way.
 If you have thick, long hair, alligator hair clips are a great investment.

 Spray bottles work well when your hair is dry before or during styling.
 To avoid breakage and tangles, you should style hair when it is moisturized with water or a leave-in.
 It is also is easier to manipulate in that state.

 An applicator bottle is a great natural hair care tool that you can use to distribute products to your hair.
 Use it for wash day when wearing protective styles like crochet braids, weaves, or other types of extensions by mixing the shampoo with water to keep your scalp clean or when coloring.
 You can also add oil to use for prepooing or scalp massages.